Fiat 500 review - Engines, performance and drive

 More reviews for 500 Hatchback

-The Twinair two-cylinder turbo petrol engine used to be available in two power outputs - 84 or 104bhp - but it's only the former that's available as of 2019.
+The recently-discontinued 500 TwinAir two-cylinder turbo petrol engine used to be available in two power outputs - 84 or 104bhp - but it's only the former that's available as of 2019.
 Both engines give useful boost in torque and both are punchier than the 1.2 out of town, though.
 Refinement still isn’t great, however, as you’ve got that characterful two-stroke thrum vibrating the controls and making itself heard whether you want it to or not.

 The 500 Mild Hybrid is powered by a new three-cylinder petrol engine that doesn’t follow the modern trend for turbocharging, creating an unusual combination of naturally aspirated power and electrified assistance.
 On the move, the three-cylinder engine requires plenty of revs to deliver its best and although it doesn’t feel quite as laboured as the old 1.2-litre, the new motor is not very refined.

-Until recently, the 500 was offered with a 1.3 Multijet diesel.
+The 500 was previously offered with a 1.3 Multijet diesel.
 With just 74bhp it didn't set the world alight, but it has plenty of torque providing greater flexibility and an effortless feel on the motorway.
 It's easy to tell it's a diesel under the bonnet at low speeds, but once up to speed it's smooth and relatively quiet.
 It's the Fiat 500's best engine if you plan on doing longer distances now and then, although low sales volumes mean it's harder to find on the used market than the petrol versions.

 In this review